siddharthi865/css-interview-questions-and-answers/set-17/README.md

 # Set 17

+## Question 1.
 What is multiple background layering?

+## Question 1.
 How does background-blend-mode work?

+## Question 1.
 What is background-attachment: local?

+## Question 1.
 What is conic-gradient?

+## Question 1.
 What is repeating-linear-gradient?

+## Question 1.
 What is repeating-radial-gradient?

+## Question 1.
 What is mask-composite?

+## Question 1.
 What is mask-mode?

+## Question 1.
 What is clip-rule?

+## Question 1.
 What is fill-rule?

+## Question 1.
 What is user-select?

+## Question 1.
 What is touch-action?

+## Question 1.
 What is scrollbar-gutter?

+## Question 1.
 What is inset shorthand?

+## Question 1.
 What is caret-shape?

+## Question 1.
 How does flexbox resolve flexible lengths?

+## Question 1.
 What is flex shrink algorithm?

+## Question 1.
 How does grid auto-placement algorithm work?

+## Question 1.
 What is implicit track sizing?

+## Question 1.
 What is grid dense packing?